neddamj/AINSB/README.md

 # AINSB - AI Navigation System for the Blind
 The aim of this project is to develop a prototype device that helps to enable safe navigation for the blind/visually impaired in various environments.
-This project is done for partial fulfillment of the BSc.
+This is a research project done in partial fulfillment of the BSc.
 Electronics Engineering at UWI Mona.

 ## Project Overview
 According to the project requirements, the primary objectives of the project are to: